 Restoration and Celebration

-The Coquille Tribe was the last Tribe to be restored in Oregon, on June 28, 1989 — a joyous day that the Coquille Tribe celebrates annually.
-After restoration, the Coquille Tribal government formed and began providing services including health care, housing, education, elder care and law enforcement to its members.
+The Coquille Indian Tribe was the last tribe to be restored in Oregon, on June 28, 1989 — a joyous day that the tribe celebrates annually.
+After restoration, the Coquille tribal government formed and began providing services including health care, housing, education, elder care and law enforcement to its members.
 Tribal members began reviving their traditions, relearning their language and teaching oral histories.
-But because the treaties the Coquille signed with the federal government were never ratified, the Tribe was not granted a reservation in the traditional sense, says Rippee.
+But because the treaties the Coquille signed with the federal government were never ratified, the tribe was not granted a reservation in the traditional sense, says Rippee.

-After restoration the Coquille Tribe began to reacquire some of their lands and manage them in a way that reflects Tribal values.
-In 1996 the Tribe began managing the 5,600-acre Coquille Tribal Forest for timber and wildlife, leaving large “snag” trees and open patches that host deer and a herd of resident elk.
-The forest is certified by the Forest Stewardship Council, which sets criteria for the sustainable management of forests, and the Tribe’s practices have earned national recognition from agencies and nonprofits.
-The forest is a major employer of the Tribe, and the revenues from timber harvesting go into the Tribe’s general fund, where they help pay for education and health care services.
-The Tribe also manages Sek-wet-se, a forested area flanking the Sixes River.
+After restoration the Coquille Indian Tribe began to reacquire some of their lands and manage them in a way that reflects tribal values.
+In 1996 the tribe began managing the 5,600-acre Coquille Tribal Forest for timber and wildlife, leaving large “snag” trees and open patches that host deer and a herd of resident elk.
+The forest is certified by the Forest Stewardship Council, which sets criteria for the sustainable management of forests, and the tribe’s practices have earned national recognition from agencies and nonprofits.
+The forest is a major employer of the tribe, and the revenues from timber harvesting go into the tribe’s general fund, where they help pay for education and health care services.
+The tribe also manages Sek-wet-se, a forested area flanking the Sixes River.